JumpCloud SAML Implementation

 |ACS URL||Set this field to the pre-generated Assertion Consumer Service (ACS) URL retrieved from the Bitwarden SSO Configuration screen.

-If you created a Custom SAML App, you'll also need to configure the following Single Sign-On Configuration fields:
+If you created a Custom SAML Application, you will also need to configure the following Single Sign-On Configuration fields:

 |SAMLSubject NameID||Specify the JumpCloud attribute that will be sent in SAML responses as the NameID.|